HardisonCo/.github/international/zimbabwe/zw-health/hms-sme/index.md

 ## Integration Points

-This document outlines how HMS-SME is integrated with zw_Health systems in Zimbabwe.
+This document outlines how HMS-SME is integrated with zw-health systems in Zimbabwe.